Yes, America's Anchorman is away and this is your undocumented anchorman, EIB's very own anchor baby.

 We haven't gone the full Greece, but we're almost there at EIB.

-Mark Stein in for Rush.
+Mark Stein in for Russia.

-She's a uh retired uh conservative college professor.
+She's a retired conservative college professor.

-She's a conservative college professor, uh she is.
+She's a conservative college professor, she is.

-And I know you don't believe I know that's a rarer sighting than the Loch Ness Monster we were talking about earlier, but there are still a few.
+And I know you don't believe, I know that's a rarer sighting than the Loch Ness monster we were talking about earlier, but there are still a few.

-They're on the EPA endangered species list, but there are apparently a few of them still around, and Leanne is one of them, and she was talking about how she wanted Trump to use more Lincoln-like language, of the people, by the people, for the people.
+And she was talking about how she wanted Trump to use more Lincoln-like language, of the people, by the people, for the people.

 And he doesn't talk like that.

-Lincoln's view was that you are the leaders, and you elect your one of uh you to be a citizen representative and to go to Washington and preside over the nation for a four-year term.
+Lincoln's view was that you are the leaders, and you elect one of you to be a citizen representative and to go to Washington and preside over the nation for a four-year term.

 And the professional political class has destroyed all that now.